joyme123/chrome-ext-hide-my-pic/README.md

 ## How To Install

-Download crx extension [here](https://github.com/joyme123/chrome-ext-hide-my-pic/releases), go to chrome extension page, drag the crx file to put on this page, then you can install it.
+Download crx extension [here](https://github.com/joyme123/chrome-ext-hide-my-pic/releases), go to chrome extension page, drag the crx file to put on this page, then you can install it.(developer mode)

 ## How To Use